longlene/longlene.github.io/_posts/2018-12-01-funtoo-quick-install-in-vultr.md

 ---
 layout: post
-title: Funtoo Quick Install in VPS
+title: Funtoo Quick Install in Vultr
 ---
 This a quick list for installing Funtoo into Vultr VPS.
 # 1. Preparation